quartiq/miniconf/miniconf/README.md

 Leaf fields/items need to support the respective [`serde`] (and the desired `serde::Serializer`/`serde::Deserializer` backend) or [`core::any`] trait.

-Structs, enums, arrays, and Options can then be cascaded to construct more complex trees.
+Structs, enums, arrays, Options, and many other containers can then be cascaded to construct more complex trees.

 See also the [`TreeKey`] trait documentation for details.